St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 1/4 lb. dried cranberries or cherries, mince with a scissors

 In a medium bowl, add flour & in the center eggs.
 Dissolve yeast in warm water & add yeast & milk to flour.
 Mix until dough.
 Melt butter add slowly to dough.
-Knead, Place dough in a warm place for 1 hr. to rise.
+Knead, place dough in a warm place for 1 hr. to rise.
 Then add sugar.
 Bake in small heart-shaped muffin pans.
 Top with dried cranberries or cherries.
 Bake 350 for 25-30 minutes.
 Recipe: Nancy Armitage

 Any kind of cake, vanilla cake, or pound cake dipped in melted chocolate is a keeper.